 1. We Bid Higher on Past Site Visitors and Newsletter Subscribers

-First, we keep our product-level bids low and bid more aggressively on our remarketing lists.
+First, we keep our product-level CPC bids low and bid more aggressively with a higher max CPC on our remarketing lists.
 For Aviator Gear, that includes:

 - All site visitors: anyone who had previously visited the website